 If you’re invited to someone’s home, take along a gift – a bottle of spirits, some tea or an ornamental trinket are good choices (anything too utilitarian could be considered patronizing) – though your hosts won’t impolitely open this in front of you.
-Restaurant bills are not shared out between the guests but instead people will go to great lengths to pay the whole amount themselves.
+Restaurant bills are not shared out between the guests; instead, people will go to great lengths to pay the whole amount themselves.
 Normally this honour will fall to the person perceived as the most senior, and as a foreigner dining with Chinese you should make some effort to stake your claim, though it is probable that someone else will grab the bill before you do.
 Attempting to pay a “share” of the bill will embarrass your hosts.

 Spitting and smoking

 Various other forms of behaviour perceived as antisocial in the West are considered perfectly normal in China.
-The widespread habit of spitting, for example, can be observed in buses, trains, restaurants and even inside people’s homes.
+The widespread habit of spitting, for example, though slowly on the wane, can be observed in buses, trains, restaurants and even inside people’s homes.
 Outside the company of urban sophisticates, it would not occur to people that there was anything disrespectful in delivering a powerful spit while in conversation with a stranger.
 Smoking, likewise, is almost universal among men, and any attempt to stop others from lighting up is met with incomprehension.
 As in many countries, handing out cigarettes is a basic way of establishing goodwill, and non-smokers should be apologetic about turning down offered cigarettes.

-Casual clothing is one thing, but scruffy clothing is quite another.
-If you want to earn the respect of the Chinese – useful for things like getting served in a restaurant or checking into a hotel – you need to make some effort with your appearance.
+Casual clothing is one thing, but scruffy clothing quite another.
+If you want to earn the respect of the Chinese – useful for things like getting served in a restaurant or checking into a hotel – you should make some effort with your appearance.
 While the average Chinese peasant might reasonably be expected to have wild hair and wear dirty clothes, a rich foreigner doing so will arouse a degree of contempt.